pingcap/docs/tidb-cloud/serverless-driver.md

 ## Edge Examples

-Here are some examples of using the TiDB serverless driver.
+Here are some examples of using the TiDB serverless driver at the edge.

 <SimpleTab>